Skip to main content

 Sanchez, JA; Paredes, D; Guptill, JT; Aita, SL; Howard, JF

-Published in: Muscle and Nerve
+Published in: Muscle Nerve

-Introduction/Aims: The demographic and geographic representation of participants in myasthenia gravis (MG) trials has yet to be systematically reviewed.
+INTRODUCTION/AIMS: The demographic and geographic representation of participants in myasthenia gravis (MG) trials has yet to be systematically reviewed.
 The goal of this study was to explore potential disparities in MG interventional clinical trial enrollment.
-Methods: We included completed interventional clinical trials from January 2002 to December 2021 that enrolled participants with MG within the United States and Canada.
+METHODS: We included completed interventional clinical trials from January 2002 to December 2021 that enrolled participants with MG within the United States and Canada.
 Twenty-eight trials meeting these criteria were identified at Clinicaltrials.gov, and 16 trials contributed data.
 Study sponsors provided data for age, sex/gender, race, ethnicity, and state/province of site enrollment.
-Results: Pooled data showed the following participant ethno-racial composition across trials: White = 79.9%, Black = 11.9%, Asian = 3.3%, Native American = 1.2%, “Other” race = 3.7%; 10.5% of participants identified as Hispanic ethnicity.
+RESULTS: Pooled data showed the following participant ethno-racial composition across trials: White = 79.9%, Black = 11.9%, Asian = 3.3%, Native American = 1.2%, "Other" race = 3.7%; 10.5% of participants identified as Hispanic ethnicity.
 Male participation was approximately 53%.
 Average participant age was 55.0 ± 17.0 years.
 The three highest enrolling US states were Texas, California, and Florida, and the highest enrolling Canadian province was Ontario.
 There was no enrollment in several Upper Midwest, Northern Rocky Mountain, and Southern US states.
 Total enrollment among White, Black, and Native American participants was proportional to the US population, whereas Hispanic and Asian participants were under-enrolled.
-Discussion: The geographic distribution of enrollment suggests a possible concern that many patients do not have convenient access to trial centers.
+DISCUSSION: The geographic distribution of enrollment suggests a possible concern that many patients do not have convenient access to trial centers.
 Strategies are needed to facilitate greater clinical trial participation among underrepresented and underserved communities that will improve generalization of study results to the overall MG population.

 Duke Scholars